Maouxi/amazon-store-api-azure-devops-pipeline-extensions/readme.md

 - Prepare task need to be run first

 _Inputs_
-- appId: The package name or app identifier for the app
+- appId*: The package name or app identifier for the app
-- apkFilePath: Path to the apk file
+- apkFilePath*: Path to the apk file

 Replace the apk in the current edit